modular-magician/terraform-provider-google-beta/website/docs/r/alloydb_instance.html.markdown

 * `allowed_consumer_projects` -
   (Optional)
   List of consumer projects that are allowed to create PSC endpoints to service-attachments to this instance.
-  These should be specified as project numbers only.

 * `psc_dns_name` -
   (Output)